hexojs/hexo-util/README.md

 Removes HTML tags in a string.

+### stripIndent(str)

+Strip leading whitespace from each line in a string.
+The line with the least number of leading whitespace, ignoring empty lines, determines the number to remove.
+Useful for removing redundant indentation.

 ### wordWrap(str, [options])

 Wraps the string no longer than line width.
 This method breaks on the first whitespace character that does not exceed line width.